vito-royeca/Cineko/README.md

 # Cine Ko!

-Cine Ko! is an iOS app that connects to [themoviedb.org](https://www.themoviedb.org).
+Cine Ko! is an iOS app that connects to [themoviedb.org](https://www.themoviedb.org) for Movies, TV Shows, and People data.
+It also connects to New York Times Movie Reviews API for movie reviews data.

 This is the author's Udacity capstone project for the iOS Developer Nanodegree program.